qazbnm456/awesome-web-security/README.md

 <a name="tools-sql-injection"></a>
 #### SQL Injection

-* [sqlmap](https://github.com/sqlmapproject/sqlmap) - An automatic SQL injection and database takeover tool for penetration testing of web applications.
+* [sqlmap](https://github.com/sqlmapproject/sqlmap) - Automatic SQL injection and database takeover tool.

 <a name="tools-template-injection"></a>
 #### Template Injection